top of page

 Facts concerning the physical Bible depend on the translation and which version.

-Depending on which website was consulted, the Bible used, and the revision referred to yield different results.
+The results vary depending on the websites consulted, the Bible used, and the revision referred to.

 General Bible Facts and Physical Bible Information.